This one is for all the office administrators out there; the unsung heroes of EVERY business.

 - Tax agent fees for preparing your prior year’s tax return

 Download Top Tax Tips for Office Admin

 To help jog your memory and collect all the right documents and details for tax time, we’ve created a helpful tax checklist and top tax tips personalised for office admin staff.

 Know what tax deductions you can claim in you annual tax return and boost your refund EVERY year!

-Other tips to make sure your claim all you deductions
+Other tips to make sure you claim all your tax deductions for office admin

 - Keep good records of all your finances – TIP: Download the Etax App and snap a photo of all your receipts.
 Upload them to your Etax account and they’ll all be there waiting for you at tax time.
 Read our blog on Record Keeping.